asayed18/awsf/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Support-FFDD00?logo=buy-me-a-coffee&logoColor=black)](https://buymeacoffee.com/asayed18)
 [![GitHub Sponsors](https://img.shields.io/badge/GitHub%20Sponsors-Sponsor-EA4AAA?logo=github-sponsors&logoColor=white)](https://github.com/sponsors/asayed18)

-> A powerful, interactive fuzzy search tool for AWS resources.
-Search Lambda functions, S3 buckets, SQS queues, DynamoDB tables, RDS instances, Kinesis streams, and API Gateway APIs with lightning-fast fuzzy matching.
-Built for developers and DevOps engineers who need to quickly find and access AWS resources.
+> **Tired of the slow, clunky AWS Console search?** Clicking through multiple pages, waiting for searches to load, and navigating endless menus just to find a Lambda function or S3 bucket?

-**Keywords**: AWS CLI, AWS Console, fuzzy finder, fzf, AWS Lambda, S3, SQS, DynamoDB, RDS, Kinesis, API Gateway, DevOps tools, cloud infrastructure, AWS resource management
+**AWSF** is your solution - a lightning-fast, keyboard-driven fuzzy finder that brings all your AWS resources to your fingertips.
+Search Lambda functions, S3 buckets, SQS queues, DynamoDB tables, RDS instances, Kinesis streams, and API Gateway APIs instantly with fuzzy matching.
+No more frustration, no more waiting - just type and go.

 ## 🎬 Demo